Vychron/PvB-Team-11/README.md

 # PvB-Team-11
-A Town management game that teaches people to learn how to program
+A town management game that teaches people how to program